arifkhan36/AWS-Deployment/README.md

     ```
 18. npm install
 19. npm run build
-20. Sanity check, type on command line: aws s3 ls It should return a list of buckets available
+20. Sanity check, type on command line: ```aws s3 ls``` It should return a list of buckets available
-21. Sync the folder with the bucket: aws s3 sync build/ s3://bucket-seca-md
+21. Sync the folder with the bucket: ```aws s3 sync build/ s3://bucket-seca-md```
+NOTE IF YOU GOT ACCESS ERROR:
+Go to your bucket and choose overview and select upload: Choose upload and upload all the content from inside of your build directory.

+Once is done, choose properties and click on Static website hosting and you might see the link there, click on it and you will see your website hosting.

+# Updating and configure your server for scalability
+1. Go to EC2 and choose launch instance
+2. Choose Ubuntu Server 16.04
+3. Choosing the free tier for Microservices is not good...
+So choose T2 Large
+4. Don't choose nothing on step 3
+5. Step 4 choose 16 Gb
+6. Step 5 add tags don't add one now
+7. Step 6 Configuring SSH
+ * Add a rule 'Custom TCP' 8080 (for our API gateway)
+ * Add a rule 'Custom TCP' 8761 (for Eureka)
+ * Add a rule 'Custom TCP' 5432 (for the database)
+NOTE: Make sure every source field is set to: 0.0.0.0/0, ::/0

+8. Review and launch
+9. It's going to as for a key pair.
+Choose create a key pair and add key-pair and download it.
+10. Launch and see.
+11. At the bottom of the screen you will PUBLIC DNS (IPV4) copy that and: